How important is related experience?

 looking for a relatively generic promo video product in this sector said "I was amazed at how well you understood the brief.
 The footage is really good and it is without a doubt the best promo video this industry has ever seen."

-If you are outsourcing, you can't teach skill and knowledge, but you can communicate what YOU want to help your business move forwards, and that may not be anything your industry, your competitors, or you have ever tried before.
+, you can't teach skill and knowledge, but you can communicate what YOU want to help your business move forwards, and that may not be anything your industry, your competitors, or you have ever tried before.